vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 * If the target stake = 240 then all the liquidity supplied above does not meet the estimated market liquidity demand, and thus the market's liquidity-fee-factor is set to the highest, LP 3's fee: 3.75%.

 ### How liquidity fees are split
-By committing liquidity, a liquidity provider gets a virtual share of the market that depends on how trading has grown on the market.
+By committing liquidity, a liquidity provider gets a share of the market's fees that depends on how trading has grown on the market.
+This is known as the equity-like share.
 Liquidity providers who get into a market early benefit from helping to grow the market by earning a larger share of the market's trading fees than their actual commitment would imply.

+The market's liquidity fee and the trading volume determine how big the liquidity fee pool is, and a provider's equity-like share of the market determines how that pool is distributed.

 Because an LP who committed to a market early provided a larger proportion of the commitment earlier on, they continue to keep that larger share of fees even once other parties are also committing liquidity to the market.

-This is known as the equity-like share.

 :::note Go deeper
 [LP equity-like share calculations](https://github.com/vegaprotocol/specs/blob/master/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#calculating-liquidity-provider-equity-like-share): See the variables that go into calculating a liquidity provider's share.